ireaneus/LivingWaters/src/data/blog-posts/GoldRush.md

 ### Sowing, Watering, and Harvesting

 Our calling is to be sowers, waterers, and reapers.
-As Paul writes in Galatians 6:9, "Let’s not become discouraged in doing good, for in due time we will reap, if we do not become weary."
+As Paul writes in **Galatians 6:9**, *"Let’s not become discouraged in doing good, for in due time we will reap, if we do not become weary."*

 Like the miners on Gold Rush, we sift through tons of dirt for tiny ounces of gold.
 Every prayer, conversation, and act of love may seem small, but in God’s economy, these moments are eternal treasures.